 Burkes Pass, New Zealand South Island

 The next stop on our Mount Cook to Christchurch drive was Burkes Pass, only a short drive from the Lake Tekapo village.
 As you will see in the photos, we once more crossed a mountain chain, before descending to the rolling Canterbury highlands – and from there on towards Christchurch.

 Burkes Pass makes a good spot for a coffee break.

 After the pass some small roadside towns will follow: Fairilie, Geraldine, and further away Methwen.

 Fairlie and Geraldine are typical small farming towns, and Geraldine is the bigger of them.
 Geraldine has a wide main street with historic houses like an old post office building and it also has a Vintage Car and Machinery Museum.

 And between the small country towns, it is all the way winding roads and rolling hills – and one or two farm houses here and there.
 New Zealand has no more than 5 million inhabitants and most of them live in the cities.

 Driving on Canterbury country roads was nice and easy and we were almost alone on the road.
 No worries about other drivers.

 Southern Mountains from the Mount Cook to Christchurch road

 The next town is Methwen, a holiday resort that serves the ski fields of Mount Hutt 11 km away.
 That means Methwen has a good choice of hotels, dining and ski shops.

 But we didn’t go skiing, we can do that at home.
 Instead we took a short hike in the deep Rakaia Gorge.

-The bridge of Rakaia Gorge, Mount Cook to Christchurch
+The bridge of Rakaia Gorge, drive from Mount Cook to Christchurch